nguyehi1/Rev_Analysis/README.md

 1. Provide your Google Gemini API key via environment variable `GEMINI_API_KEY` or enter it in the app when prompted.
 2. Upload a SaaS contract PDF (max 20MB).
-3. Click "Analyze Contract with AI" to extract key terms and run the ASC 606 analysis in one step.
+3. Click **Analyze Contract with AI** to extract key terms and run the ASC 606 analysis in one step.
 4. Review contract details, the 5 ASC 606 steps, and the generated revenue schedule.
+5. If any contract details are missing or incorrect, click **Edit Details** in the Contract Details tab, update fields and obligations as needed, then click **Save and re-run analysis** to update the revenue schedule and analysis.
-5. Optionally, download the revenue schedule as CSV.
+6. Optionally, download the revenue schedule as CSV.

 ## Tech Stack